brynicdewMMC/VirtualScreening/README.md

+# Virtual Screening

-This repository contains all of the files used for Virtual Screening using AutoDock Vina w/o GPU acceleration
+This repository contains all of the files used for Virtual Screening using AutoDock Vina w/ GPU acceleration

 When prompted for a Ligand, the relative path must be given.
 For example, if copied exactly from repository, when prompted enter:

 Ligands/Ligand.txt

-Included:
+## Included:

 Ligands - Contains the ligands used for this virtual screening. ~2500 ligands are stored inside a sdf file.
 Instructions for how to separate into individual pdbqts can be found in the Ligands directory.
 Library can be found here: